igorski/MWEngine/README.md

 This will also build the library prior to running the tests by calling the build script described above.
 Note: _adb_ must be specified in your global path settings.

-*Note on unit testing:* To build the application for unit testing observe that there are separate makefiles for the unit test mode (see suffix _test_ for the .mk files).
-In short: these files set the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".
+*Note on unit testing:* To build the application for unit testing observe that there is a separate makefile for the unit test mode (see _Application_test.mk_).
+In short: this files set the compiler preprocesser MOCK_ENGINE which replaces the OpenSL driver with a mocked driver so the engine can be unit tested "offline".

 ### Documentation